philpagel/PCE174-communication/README.md

 All functionality that can be derived from the manufacturer protocol documentation has been implemented.
-It is possible, however, that there are undocumented functions.
+It is possible, however, that there are undocumented functions that I haven't found.

-I have tested all commands ad they seem to do what I intended.
-However I did not systematically test invalid input.
+I have tested all commands and they seem to do what I intended.
+However, I did not systematically test invalid input.
 I also didn't implement any error handling so you will be presented with Python's error traceback when something goes wrong.